0.999...: Cultural phenomenon

 A Slate article reports that the concept of 0.999... is "hotly disputed on websites ranging from World of Warcraft message boards to Ayn Rand forums".
-In the same vein, the question of 0.999... proved such a popular topic in the first seven years of Blizzard Entertainment's Battle.net forums that the company issued a "press release" on April Fools' Day 2004 that it is 1:

-Two proofs are then offered, based on limits and multiplication by 10.

 0.999... features also in mathematical jokes, such as:

+The fact that 0.999... is equal to 1 has been compared to Zeno's paradox of the runner.
+The runner paradox can be mathematically modeled and then, like 0.999..., resolved using a geometric series.
+However, it is not clear whether this mathematical treatment addresses the underlying metaphysical issues Zeno was exploring.